-4.3.2 FindFace Multi
+4.3.2 Configure FindFace Multi to Enable External VMS Integration Plugin

-- 1. Open the /opt/findface-multi/configs/findface-multi-legacy/findface-multi-legacy.py and locate External VMS Integration settings section. - 2.
-Change the ENABLED parameter to True. - 3.
-Take a note of the TOKEN value, as you will need it to configure the plugin later.
-(The default value is VmsPluginToken PLUGIN\TOKEN).
+- 1. Open the /opt/findface-multi/configs/findface-multi-legacy/findface-multi-legacy.py file and locate the External VMS Integration settings section. - 2.
+Change the 'ENABLED' parameter to True. - 3.
+Write down the TOKEN value, as you will need it to configure the plugin later.
+The default value is PLUGIN_TOKEN.
+Please note that the VmsPluginToken token prefix should only be in the findface-multi-legacy.py configuration file.